aoterodelaroza/acpdb/README.md

 DELETE METHOD [method.s|method.i]
 DELETE STRUCTURE [struct.s|struct.i]
 DELETE PROPERTY [prop.s|prop.i]
+DELETE EVALUATION id.i
 ~~~
 Delete one or more entries from the database tables.
 In the case of
 literature references (LITREF), more than one entry can be given, and
 you can delete all the references by omitting the key.
 The entries
-references can be given by their key or by their numerical ID.
+references can be given by their key (if available) or by their
+numerical ID.